 - Put an oven-safe platter or cooking sheet in the oven to keep pancakes warm until the entire batch is ready to serve.

 - Combine milk and white vinegar, and set aside for at least 5 minutes.
 Or you can substitute an equal amount of buttermilk.

 - Mix the dry ingredients together - flour, sugar, baking powder, baking soda and salt.

-- With a wire whisk or electric mixer beat the egg white until soft peaks form.
+- In a separate bowl with a wire whisk or electric stand mixer with wire whisk attachment, beat the egg white until soft peaks form.

-- Gently add beaten egg yolk and combine to egg-white without losing the airiness of egg-white.
+- Gently add beaten egg yolk to egg white and gently fold without losing the airiness of egg-white.

 - Make a well in the middle of the dry ingredients.

 - Pour wet ingredients into dry ingredients and gently combine.
 Don't over-mix.